claytonk/ALPS-modx-import/README.md

 ## Installation

+Because this is a private repository cloning is problematic so a manual install will be easier.

 1. Download repository
 2. Upload zipped repository to your wp-content/plugins/ folder
 3. Unzip repository, rename extracted folder as "modx-import" and delete repository archive